5 Archaeological Discoveries That Confirmed the Bible in 2025

 Example from Psalm 24:1

-"The earth and its fulness" = "the world and those who dwell therein" It's the same idea expressed twice with different vocabulary.
+"The earth and the fullness thereof" = "the world and those who dwell therein."

-Parallelism in the Ugarit Hymn
+Parallelism in the Hymn from Ugarit

 The Hymn to Nikkal demonstrates the same pattern: